 Sometimes, when you are applying for graduate school or the patent bar, the institution requires a description of the courses you completed as a student at Columbia.
 This information is not included in your transcript, which is maintained by the Office of the Registrar.
 In these instances, the University Archives can provide you with the tools to find course descriptions and other curricular information.

 The Bulletins of Information or Announcements contain the course information for each school or division.
-In the following pages, you will learn how to request each school or division's paper volumes for access at the Rare Book and Manuscript Library (RBML) Reading Room.
-Please note that the schools listed here are only those most frequently requested.
+You can request to access a school or division's paper volumes at the Rare Book and Manuscript Library (RBML) Reading Room using the Columbia University Bulletins finding aid.

-Banner above names of Greek and Roman male writers at Butler Library with names of women authors: Sappho, Marie de France, Christine de Pizan, Sor Juana Ines de la Cruz, Bronte, Dickinson, Woolf, 1989 (scan 627).
-Buildings and Grounds Collection, University Archives, Rare Book & Manuscript Library, Columbia University in the City of New York.
+Banner above names of Greek and Roman male authors at Butler Library with names of female authors: Sappho, Marie de France, Christine de Pizan, Sor Juana Ines de la Cruz, Bronte, Dickinson, Woolf, 1989 (Scan #0627).
+Historical Photograph Collection, University Archives, Rare Book & Manuscript Library, Columbia University Libraries.
 For more information on this project by Laura Brown GS 1989, look for the additional coverage in the Columbia Spectator Digital Archive.